RocketChat/docs-old/user-guides/channel-actions/README.md

 - __Password__: Tells whether a channel has a password and let you set the password.
 If a channel has a password, other users need to enter the password to become a member of the channel.

+If a [retention policy](../../administrator-guides/retention-policies/) is active on this channel, a red warning box will appear saying when your messages or files will be automatically deleted.

 ## Search Messages

 Rocket Chat search supports basic search commands which work like Gmail search.